RedBear52/landing_page_project/README.md

 # Installation
 [(Back to Table of Contents)](#table-of-contents)
-To experiment use this project, first clone the repo via the shell with the following command:
+To experiment with the code in this project, first clone the repo via the shell with the following command:

 ```git init```